mrmwiebe/AE-Scripts-and-Presets/README.md

 # AE-Scripts-and-Presets

+## Media Encoder Presets

+This is a collection of presets I've made based on requirements for different video game console publishers etc.

+## Scripts

+A collection (well one so far) of scripts I've made.
+The source folder contains the source code for any scripts.
+Details below.

+### Dockable Panel Base

+This is a template to base other dockable scripts on.
+I found it convoluted to create this when it seems like it's the same for any panel.
+Just take this and build on it!

+### Pixel Comp

+If you work with any pixel art, this is a super handy script to use.

+By default After Effects softens the edges of your footage, which is undesirable if you want those crisp pixels.
+Kert Gartner taught me that if you precomp your footage, scale it by 4x inside the pre-comp and set the footage to draft mode, the pixels stay crisp on the precomped footage!
+It's a bit of a pain when you're working with a lot of footage, so this just automates the process. :)

 ## Presets

 This is a collection of custom presets that I found help a lot with my After Effects projects.
 Just dump the folder into C:\Program Files\Adobe\Adobe After Effects CC 2018\Support Files\Presets and drag-n-drop them onto your layers!